pdasigi/qa-dataset-perturbation/README.md

 # Minimal command line interface for manual perturbation of Quoref(-like) datapoints
 This repository contains a simple script written in Python3 that takes a [Quoref](https://allennlp.org/quoref) data file with answers in the official json format, and provides an interactive tool to enter new question-answer pairs that are expected to be perturbations of the questions in the dataset.
-This code was tested with the Quoref dataset, but since its format is the same as that of SQuAD, it _should_ work for SQuAD as well.

 ## Usage
 ```python interface.py /path/to/data.json```